-Multiple myeloma patient believes a cure is around the corner
+Multiple Myeloma patient Myron Gill believes a cure is coming.

 Myron Gill was 50-years old when he began experiencing excruciating back pain.
 Doctors ran several tests and couldn’t figure out what was wrong with him.
 Eventually, after evaluating a 24-hour urine specimen, doctors diagnosed Gill with multiple myeloma.